CoFH/cofh.github.io/docs/cache/index.md

 Items can be taken out of a cache by punching it.
 A single item is taken out at a time.
 Full stacks can be taken out by punching the cache while sneaking.

-When a cache is used while sneaking, it is locked to only accept the currently stored item, even when it is empty.
-It can be unlocked by using it while sneaking again.

 The exact amount of items that a cache stores can be read using a [multimeter](/docs/multimeter/).

 ### Input and output
 Items can enter and exit a cache through any of its sides.

+A cache can be locked to only accept the currently stored item, even when it becomes empty.
+This can be toggled by using the cache while sneaking.

 ### Enchantments
 A cache can be enchanted with [Holding](/docs/holding/) to increase its